Tushar-Khandelwal-2004/Atlan-Frontend-Task/README.md

 - Developer-friendly

 ## Conclusion
 SQL Query Runner demonstrates the power of modern web technologies in creating efficient, user-friendly applications.
-Through careful optimization and thoughtful feature implementation, we've created a tool that balances functionality with performance.
+Through careful optimization and thoughtful feature implementation, I have created a tool that balances functionality with performance.
 The application serves as a testament to the importance of user experience, performance optimization, and code quality in modern web development.

 ## Future Enhancements
 1. Real-time query execution